Western imperialism in Asia

-In Asia, World War I and World War II were played out as struggles among several key imperial power, with conflicts involving the European powers along with Russia and the rising American and Japanese.
-None of the colonial powers, however, possessed the resources to withstand the strains of both World Wars and maintain their direct rule in Asia.
+In Asia, the World Wars were played out as struggles among imperial powers, with conflicts involving the European powers along with Russia and the rising American and Japanese.
+None of the colonial powers however, possessed the resources to withstand the strains of both wars and maintain their direct rule in Asia.
 Although nationalist movements throughout the colonial world led to the political independence of nearly all of Asia's remaining colonies, decolonization was intercepted by the Cold War.
-South East Asia, South Asia, the Middle East, and East Asia remained embedded in a world economic, financial, and military system in which the great powers compete to extend their influence.
-However, the rapid post-war economic development and rise of the industrialized developed countries of Taiwan, Singapore, South Korea, Japan and the developing countries of India, the People's Republic of China and its autonomous territory of Hong Kong, along with the collapse of the Soviet Union, have greatly diminished Western European influence in Asia.
-The United States remains influential with trade and military bases in Asia.
+Southeast Asia, South Asia, the Middle East, and East Asia remained embedded in a world economic, financial, and military system in which the great powers competed to extend their influence.
+However, the rapid post-war economic development and rise of the industrialized developed countries of Republic of China on Taiwan, Singapore, South Korea, Japan and the developing countries of India, China, along with the collapse of the Soviet Union, have greatly diminished European influence in Asia.
+The US remains influential with trade and military bases in Asia.

 Early European exploration of Asia

 European exploration of Asia started in ancient Roman times along the Silk Road.
-Knowledge of lands as distant as China were held by the Romans.
+The Romans had knowledge of lands as distant as China.
 Trade with India through the Roman Egyptian Red Sea ports was significant in the first centuries of the Common Era.

 Medieval European exploration of Asia

 In the 13th and 14th centuries, a number of Europeans, many of them Christian missionaries, had sought to penetrate into China.
 The most famous of these travelers was Marco Polo.
 But these journeys had little permanent effect on east–west trade because of a series of political developments in Asia in the last decades of the 14th century, which put an end to further European exploration of Asia.
 The Yuan dynasty in China, which had been receptive to European missionaries and merchants, was overthrown, and the new Ming rulers were found to be unreceptive of religious proselytism.
-Meanwhile, the Turks consolidated control over the eastern Mediterranean, closing off key overland trade routes.
+Meanwhile, the Ottoman Turks consolidated control over the eastern Mediterranean, closing off key overland trade routes.
 Thus, until the 15th century, only minor trade and cultural exchanges between Europe and Asia continued at certain terminals controlled by Muslim traders.